🚀 We are hiring! See open positions

 Summary

-- Using residential or IPv6 proxies to avoid IP-based blocking and distribute load effectively
+• Rotating residential and IPv6 proxies to avoid IP-based blocking and distribute load effectively

-- Avoiding deprecated tools like puppeteer-stealth (discontinued February 2025) and migrating to supported alternatives
+• Avoiding deprecated tools like puppeteer-stealth and undetected-chromedriver in favor of actively maintained alternatives

-- Using managed services like ScrapFly that automatically handle all bypass logic, including Turnstile challenges
+• Using managed services like ScrapFly that handle all bypass logic automatically, including Turnstile challenges

-The landscape of Cloudflare bypass continues to evolve with per-customer ML models and behavioral analysis in 2025, making it important to stay updated with the latest tools and techniques.
+The Cloudflare bypass space continues to evolve with per-customer ML models and improved behavior analysis.
+Stay updated with the latest tool releases and monitor your scraper success rates to catch detection changes early.